Call for a Free Review with Our Burn Attorneys in Texas: (888) 493-1629

 Second-Degree Burns

 For second-degree burns smaller than three inches, home treatment may suffice, but larger or more severe burns require emergency care.
 These burns affect deeper skin layers, not just the surface.
 Avoid using ice or popping blisters, as this can worsen the injury.
 Also, refrain from applying ointments or butter without medical advice.
+Swift medical intervention can prevent complications such as infection or scarring.

 Symptoms of second-degree burns include: